RitzVanille/HengillSeismicityForecastingModels/README.md

 ### Seismogenic Index Model
 Based on Mignan et al., 2016; Shapiro, 2018; Broccardo et al., 2020.
-This model is implemented without a shut-in phase, with cumulative volumes spatially distributed and productivity `a_{fbi}` and the Gutenberg-Richter b-value estimated by minimizing the residuals with a maximum likelihood optimisation function (modified from Broccardo et al., 2017).
+This model is implemented without a shut-in phase, with cumulative volumes spatially distributed and productivity a<sub>fb</sub> and the Gutenberg-Richter b-value estimated by minimizing the residuals with a maximum likelihood optimisation function (modified from Broccardo et al., 2017).

 ### ETAS type models
 Three version of ETAS are implemented:
-- the null hypothesis `ETAS_{0}`
+- the null hypothesis ETAS<sub>0</sub>
-- an Advanced ETAS model with spatially varying background rate
+- an advanced ETAS model with spatially varying background rate ETAS<sub>a</sub>
-- a prototype of ETAS with hydraulic coupling based on injection and production rate
+- a prototype of ETAS with hydraulic coupling based on injection and production rate ETAS<sub>hydro</sub>

 ## Learning and forecasting periods
 We take as a base Learning Period (LP) all the data recorded from Dec.
 1st 2018 up to Feb.
 1st, 2020.
 Using this data, we calibrate all the competing models.
 Then we perform a daily forecast and update the LP with the additional information.
 We do this process of training and forecasting repeatedly until the end of the dataset on Feb.
 1st 2021.